 The downside is that you’ll pay a bit more for this higher quality food but this is a reason to go for the home cooking option.

-.
+Read the food labels and use chicken and fish as your main ingredients when you cook.
 Add vegetables and you can also add probiotics to aid in digestion.
 If you see the word “chelated,” this simply means it has an added chemical to help with absorption.

 Home Cooking Saves Money

 Lots of the ingredients you would feed your dog are the same as what you normally buy yourself anyway.
 Just buy a little more for your dog’s meals.

 You can also make larger amounts and freeze them as small portions so you don’t have to cook every day just for your dog.
 This is not the same as tossing your dog the table scraps.
 You control what nutrients your dog is getting so you can ensure he remains healthy.

 Some better ingredients you may use include:

-• Organs such as brains, kidneys and liver.
+- Organs such as brains, kidneys and liver.

-• Vegetables such as: sweet or regular potatoes (your Pom loves these), spinach, baby carrots, zucchini and broccoli.
+- Vegetables such as: sweet or regular potatoes (your Pom loves these), spinach, baby carrots, zucchini and broccoli.
 Don’t use corn.

-• Starch is good, as is white or brown rice.
+- White or brown rice.
 Poms also love different types of pasta so use your imagination there.

-• Meat is the most important ingredient for your dog and should be the biggest component of each meal.
+- Meat is the most important ingredient for your dog and should be the biggest component of each meal.
 The other foods help balance the meal.
 Use a ratio of 40% meat, 30% starch and 30% vegetables.

 The cheaper food can make your dog gain weight and become unhealthy.
 It may affect his immune system and he could be sick more often.
 He’ll find it harder to fight off any illnesses.
 Food with more filler will also give him bigger, more frequent bowel motions.

-Never give your Pomeranian Rawhide snacks.
+Some say you should feed your Pom dog mainly dry food.
+If he’s resistant, add some low salt beef or chicken broth on top or mixed through the food.
+Never give your Pomeranian rawhide snacks.
 They may give him an allergic reaction internally and on his skin.
 They can also damage his teeth and jaw, cause bad breath and digestion issues.
 There are good alternatives if you want this type of product.

 When studies claimed that it was dangerous for dogs to be on a high protein diet, people were worried.
 However, the studies were conducted on rats, not dogs and, therefore, don’t apply to dogs.
-Your dog should have 40% or more of his diet as protein, mainly meat.
+Your dog should have 20% or more of his diet as protein, mainly meat.

 If you Pom is inactive because of a health problem, age, an injury or some other reason.
 He needs a reduced fat diet with more fish oils.
 Always consult with you Veterinarian about special feeding requirements.

-Strange Eating Habits
+Pomeranian Strange Eating Habits

-Begging or Not?
+Allow Pomeranian Begging or Not?